inspiredminds/contao-file-usage/README.md

 Currently this extension can find any references created by the `fileTree` input field of any (database based) DCA and it can find any references from `{{file::*}}`, `{{picture::*}}` and `{{figure::*}}` insert tags in any text based fields in the database.
+It can also find `src="…"` references in the database where only the path is used in `textarea` fields.
 If you want to expand this search to other locations you can implement your own _file usage provider_  by implementing the `FileUsageProviderInterface`.

 ```php
 // src/FileUsage/FoobarProvider.php